First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: Introduction

-In the context of NS and BH mergers, quadruple systems are not only interesting in light of their ubiquity among massive stellar systems and because of their propensity to induce coalescence of compact objects through secular evolution, but also in light of recent aLIGO/Virgo detections of compact objects in the `lower mass gap' range between $\sim 2$-$5\,\msun$ (e.g., \citealt{2011ApJ...741..103F}) such as GW190814 \citep{2020ApJ...896L..44A}, mergers with a high mass ratio such as GW190412 \citep{2020arXiv200408342T}, and mergers involving unusually massive BHs in the electron-positron pair-instability mass gap (GW190521; \citealt{2020PhRvL.125j1102A}).
-For example, mass-gap mergers can arise in 3+1 quadruple systems if two NSs merge due to secular evolution forming a mass-gap object, and the resulting object (now in a triple system) merges due to continued secular evolution with another BH in the system \citep{2020ApJ...888L...3S}.
+In the context of NS and BH mergers, quadruple systems are not only interesting in light of their ubiquity among massive stellar systems and because of their propensity to induce coalescence of compact objects through secular evolution, but also in light of recent LIGO/Virgo detections of compact objects in the `lower mass gap' range between $\sim 2$-$5\,\msun$ (e.g., \citealt{2011ApJ...741..103F}) such as GW190814 \citep{2020ApJ...896L..44A}, mergers with a high mass ratio such as GW190412 \citep{2020arXiv200408342T}, and mergers involving unusually massive BHs in the electron-positron pair-instability mass gap (GW190521; \citealt{2020PhRvL.125j1102A}).
+Mass gaps in the BH mass function are predicted by current stellar evolution models.
+The high-mass gap results from pulsational pair-instabilities affecting the massive progenitors, which leads to large amounts of mass being ejected whenever the pre-explosion stellar core is approximately in the range 45-65 $\msun$, leaving a BH remnant with a maximum mass around 40-50 $\msun$ \citep{heger2003,woosley2017}.
+The low-mass gap is related to the explosion mechanism in a core-collapse supernova \citep[SN; see][]{belc2012,2012ApJ...749...91F}.

+In 3+1 quadruple systems, mass-gap mergers could arise if two NSs in the innermost orbit merge due to secular evolution forming a low-mass-gap object, and the resulting object (now in a triple system) merges due to continued secular evolution with another BH in the system \citep{2020ApJ...888L...3S}.
 The mass ratio and spin properties of GW190412 might be explained by a similar scenario in 3+1 systems \citep{2020ApJ...898...99H}.
+Other ways to produce mergers in the mass gaps is through repeated mergers in star clusters or AGN disks \citep[e.g.,][]{AntoniniGieles2019,BaibhavGerosa2020,2020ApJ...895L..15F,FragioneSilk2020,MapelliSantoliquido2020,YangGayathri2020,TagawaKocsis2021}.

 Quadruple systems of the other type (2+2) may also play a role in explaining mass-gap mergers or the spin properties of merging compact objects.
 Recently, \citet{2020ApJ...895L..15F} explored the possibility that the merger remnant of an inner binary in a 2+2 quadruple receives a recoil kick from the anisotropic emission of GWs and, coincidentally, in the direction of its companion binary, triggering a dynamical interaction in which another (second-generation) merger could occur.
 Several possibilities for mergers exist in this scenario, sketched in \F~\ref{fig:cartoon}.
 After a first merger induced by secular evolution in the 2+2 quadruple system, the remnant object could perturb the companion binary and accelerate its coalescence.
 Alternatively, the remnant object may merge directly with one of the objects in the companion binary.